radiodee1/pi-llm/README.md

 ```

 Collision checking does not work well.
 Use `--no_check` allways.
 Cloud works well but is largely untested.
 Remember that background noise is allways a problem.
 The microphone will hang if there's too much background noise and the end of input text will not be detected.

+If you leave the OPENAI_MODEL unset, the default will be used, which is "gpt-3.5-turbo".